garylirocks/quickrefs/azure-backup.markdown

 The Backup Agent can be deployed to any Windows Server VM or physical machine.

-## Backup and Recovery

-TODO: what's the difference between Recovery Services vault and Backup vault ?

 ## Region failover

-Though reduncy at AZ (Availability Zone) level should be enough in most cases, you should still prepare for a region-wide disaster.
+Though redundancy at AZ (Availability Zone) level should be enough in most cases, you should still prepare for a region-wide disaster.
 There are a few things to consider based on resource types:

 - Compute: